AnisYazid/Hexapod-Robot/README.md

     - Blue for connection status
     - Green for setup readiness
   - Resistors for LEDs (if needed)
-  - 4S LiPo battery (100C rating)
   - Radiolink AT10 transmitter
   - Radiolink RD12DS receiver
-  - Power supply
+  - Power supply 12V 30A

 - **Software:**